tacticalmelonfarmer/basic_coroutine/README.md

-this is the default behaviour, just done manually anything can be used like threads, or a thread pool. making `my_coro_type` an awaiter type by implementing `await_ready`, `await_suspend` and `await_resume` and coordinating with the executor can give you context dependent executors such that only `co_await` operations inside a coroutine can spawn a new thread or vice-versa. sky's the limit
+this is the default behaviour, just done manually anything can be used like threads, or a thread pool. making `my_coro_type` an awaiter type by implementing `await_ready`, `await_suspend` and `await_resume` and coordinating with the executor can give you context dependent executors such that only `co_await` operations inside a coroutine can spawn a new thread or the opposite. sky's the limit